SergeDubovsky/WinHello-Crypto/README.md

 1. **Key Derivation**: The application creates a unique key pair in Windows Hello's secure storage
 1. **Biometric Challenge**: When encrypting/decrypting, Windows Hello prompts for biometric authentication
 1. **Signature Generation**: A signature is generated using the biometric authentication
-1. **Key Derivation**: The signature is hashed with SHA-256 to create a 256-bit AES key
+1. **Key Derivation**: The signature is processed with Argon2id to create a 256-bit AES key
-1. **Encryption**: Files are encrypted using AES-256-CBC with a random IV and PKCS7 padding
+1. **Encryption**: Files are encrypted using AES-256-GCM providing confidentiality and integrity

 ### Windows Hello Dialog Enhancement